7 Creative Marketing Ideas (and Examples) For Your 2022 Strategy

 Micro-page freemium tools

 Hubspot launched the Website Grader in 2006.
-And by 2011 over 4M websites had been run through the free online tool to analyze various elements, including performance and speed.
+And by 2011 users processed over 4M websites through the free online tool to analyze various elements, including performance and speed.

 The website requires an email to get access to results, which makes it a powerful lead generation tool.
 Users looking for evaluations of their website often correlate with HubSpot’s ideal customer persona (ICP).
 And that means fewer garbage leads.